autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :title: AutoMM for Text + Tabular - Quick Start
       :link: multimodal_text_tabular.html

       How MultiModalPredictor can be applied to multimodal data tables with a mix of text, numerical, and categorical columns.
+Here, we train a model to predict the price of books.

    .. card::
       :title: AutoMM for Multimodal - Quick Start